Upcoming Events: Applications now open for 3-year Training Program Beginning March 2020.

 Practitioners and Exam Preparation Group

 This group is for trainees who are preparing for written and oral exams or therapists who are wanting an ongoing training group beyond the first 3 years.
-There will be a monthly 1.5 hour seminar, on Mondays at 7.00 PM beginning on 25 Feb 2019.
-Trainees are expected to present aspects of their work to the group for discussion.
-Venue: 85 Cliffs Rd, Dunedin
+There will be a monthly 1.5 hour seminar, on Mondays at 7.00 PM beginning on 24 Feb 2020.
+Trainees are expected to present aspects of their work to the group for discussion including psychodynamic formulations and selected articles for study.
+Venue: 85 Cliffs Rd, St Clair, Dunedin.

 When considering an application, the cost of supervision and personal therapy must be taken into account in addition to training course fees.